epccs/Gravimetric/Applications/Battery/README.md

 ##ToDo

 ```
-pwm mode high time/low time needs to be locked in at the start of a period, it has problems as is
+(done) pwm mode high time/low time needs to be locked at the start of a period, it has problems otherwise.
 halt the host at (battery_low_limit - (battery_low_limit>>2)) //e.g., 75%
-ad cli to change bm values
+ad cli to change battery_low_limit and battery_high_limit
 ```